This Fact Sheet is about how environmental matters are regulated in the Northern Territory.

 Decisions made by a government Minister, government department, or a statutory authority are called administrative decisions.
 When administrative decisions are made, the decision-maker must follow the correct legal process.
 If the legal process is not followed, the decision may be open to legal challenge.

 There are two main types of legal challenge.
 These are called judicial review and merits review.
-For more information, read our Fact Sheet on Judicial review and Merits review.

 - See s 97 of the Waste Management and Pollution Control Act